 The travel nurse paperwork can be a nightmare!
 Last minute requests for items that you may or may not have easy access to while on the road can be annoying to both you and the recruiter.
 Avoid having any issues with your travel nurse paperwork by being organized and having everything easily accessible.

-Over the years that I’ve spent as a Travel Nurse, the one thing (other than my raving evaluations) that has consistently impressed my recruiters is my level of organization.
+Over the years that I spent as a Travel Nurse, the one thing that consistently impressed my recruiters was my level of organization.
 Building your Travel Portfolio is an important step in becoming a successful Travel Nurse.